What is an all-flash array?

-There are two ways that hybrid arrays are commonly used.
+Hybrid arrays are commonly used in two ways.
 The first option is for a storage admin to simply create a virtual disk on top of either the performance pool or the capacity pool.
 This gives the admin the flexibility to choose the type of storage and effective capacity that is most suitable for the workload.
 This can be especially useful in hybrid cloud environments because hybrid clouds often host a mixture of workloads with varying storage requirements.

 The other option is to use the performance tier as a cache.
-Hot data -- data that has recently been created or accessed -- is automatically moved to the performance tier, so anyone accessing that data will experience SSD-level performance.
-As the data cools off -- is accessed less frequently -- the cool data is automatically moved to the capacity tier to make room in the performance tier for new data.
-The advantage to using this approach is that it provides a way for organizations to reach a level of storage performance that is somewhat comparable to that of an all flash array but at a significantly lower cost.
-Additionally, hybrid arrays enable organizations to achieve a higher overall storage capacity than what might be possible with an all flash array.
+Hot data -- i.e., data that has recently been created or accessed -- is automatically moved to the performance tier, so anyone accessing that data will experience SSD-level performance.
+As the data cools off -- i.e., is accessed less frequently -- it is automatically moved to the capacity tier to make room in the performance tier for new data.
+The advantage to using this approach is that it provides a way for organizations to reach a level of storage performance that is somewhat comparable to that of an all-flash array but at a significantly lower cost.
+Additionally, hybrid arrays enable organizations to achieve a higher overall storage capacity than what might be possible with an all-flash array.

 Considerations for buying an all-flash array

 Deciding to buy an AFA involves more than simple comparisons of vendor products.
-There are a number of factors that must be considered prior to purchasing an AFA, including:
+Factors that must be considered prior to purchasing an AFA include the following:

 - Application performance.
 An all-flash array that delivers massive performance increases to a specific set of applications may not provide equivalent benefits to other workloads.
-For example, running virtualized applications in flash with inline data deduplication and compression tends to be more cost-effective than flash that supports streaming media in which unique files are uncompressible.
+For example, running virtualized applications in flash with inline data deduplication and compression tends to be more cost-effective than flash that supports streaming media in which unique files are not easily compressed.

 - Endurance.
-Garbage collectioncan present a similar issue with SSDs.
+Garbage collection can present a similar issue with SSDs.
 A flash cell can only withstand a limited number of writes, so wear leveling can be used to increase flash endurance.
-Most vendors design their all-flash systems to minimize the impact of garbage collection and wear leveling; although, users with write-intensive workloads may wish to independently test a vendor's array to determine the best configuration.
+Most vendors design their all-flash systems to minimize the impact of garbage collection and wear leveling, though users with write-intensive workloads may wish to independently test a vendor's array to determine the best configuration.

 - Cost.
 Despite paying a higher upfront price for the system, users who buy an AFA may see the cost of storage decline over time.
 This is tied to an all-flash array's increased CPU utilization, which means an organization will need to buy fewer application servers.